usnistgov/oscal-tools/docs/content/projects/cat.md

 ## How do I request support with my own deployment of OSCAL CAT, report bugs, or file features?

-The developers of OSCAL CAT will provide support on a best-effort basis by responding to the general community [by opening issues on GitHub](https://github.com/usnistgov/oscal-cat/issues/new).
+The developers of OSCAL CAT will provide support on a best-effort basis by responding to the general community [by opening issues on GitHub](https://github.com/usnistgov/oscal-cat/issues/new) or contact [oscal@nist.gov](mailto:oscal@nist.gov).
 Interested community members are also encouraged to select and implement the features of interest.